OnePath: Efficient and Privacy-Preserving Decision Tree Inference in the Cloud: Acknowledgment

 \section{Acknowledgment}

-This work is supported by the National Key R\&D Program of China under Grant 2022YFB3103500, the National Natural Science Foundation of China under Grants 62020106013, the Sichuan Science and Technology Program under Grants 2023ZYD0142, the Fundamental Research Funds for Chinese Central Universities under Grant ZYGX2020ZB027 and Y030232063003002.
+This work is supported by the National Key R\&D Program of China under Grant 2022YFB3103500, the National Natural Science Foundation of China under Grant 62020106013, the Chengdu Science and Technology Program under Grant 2023-XT00-00002-GX, and the Fundamental Research Funds for Chinese Central Universities under Grant Y030232063003002.

-\begin{IEEEbiography}[{ }]{Shuai Yuan} Shuai Yuan received a B.S. degree in information security from the University of Science and Technology Beijing, and he is currently working toward a Ph.D. degree in cyber security at the University of Electronic Science and Technology of China.
+\begin{IEEEbiography}[{ }]{Shuai Yuan} is currently a Postdoc at the University of Electronic Science and Technology of China (UESTC) under the supervision of Prof. Binbin He.
+He received his Ph.D. degree from UESTC in June 2026.
 His research interests include applied cryptography and privacy-preserving machine learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Rui Zhang} is currently working toward a Ph.D. degree with the School of Computer Science and Engineering, University of Electronic Science and Technology of China, Chengdu, China.
+His research interests include the intersection of AI and Machine Learning with Security and Privacy, such as machine learning security and secure multi-party computation. \end{IEEEbiography}